madarco/exercise-frontend/README.md

 Cache (both server and localStorage) can be cleared from the home with the Clear Cache button.

+Rate-limiting on the SWAPI api is 3 request per second by default.

 ## Getting Started

 First, run the development server: